wmandai/workice-docs/docs/source/translations.rst

 Adding Translations
 ^^^^^^^^^^^^^^^^^^^^^
-If you want to add translations to Workice create a folder for your language example **ms** then copy all language files from folder /resources/lang/en into your new folder **ms**
+If you want to add translations to Workice;
+ - Create a folder for your language example ``ms``
+ - Copy all language files from folder /resources/lang/en into your new folder **ms**
-After copying the translation files you can now modify the language lines in Settings > Translations
+ - After copying the translation files you can now modify the language lines in Settings > Translations

 Alternatively, you can share your translations `here <https://github.com/wmandai/workice-translations>`__ and we'll be glad to add it to workice.